TanpaNamaTeam/food-api/README.md

 ##################
-API FOR FOOD NASA APPSCHALANGE
+API SERVER FOR FOOD NASA APPSCHALANGE
 ###################

 API for food

 *******************
 Release Information
 *******************
+the api build for nasa appchalange 2017 .

 **************************
 Changelog and New Features
 **************************
+1. add api/get_food  for get food information
+2. add api/save_food for save data from apps
+3. add api/search_food for search food

 *******************
 Server Requirements